MaitridC/vector_database/README.md

 Usage
 To run the project, simply execute all the lines in the script.

-1. Run the entire notebook: Execute all the cells in the notebook from top to bottom.
+1. Run the entire script: Execute all the cells in the script from top to bottom.

 2. Observe the Output: The script will provide step-by-step updates on its progress, including data loading, embedding generation, and database population.